jcgonzalezb/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 - Exercise 19.
 Write a function def copy_list(l): that returns a copy of a list.

-- Write a blog post about everything you just learned / this project is covering.
-Your blog post should be articulated this way (one paragraph per item):
+- Write a blog post about python objects regarding immutable and mutable objects.

 ## Blog location